Today’s article is focused on the questions that ask, ‘What would happen if…’ Let’s start! What if…

 12 …the Sun was half as big?

 The sun would be more red and less hot.
-The suitable for life area around it would be much less, while our Earth would not be included to it.
+The suitable for life area around it would be much less, while our Earth would not be included in it.

 13 …you had to shoot in open space?

 If you were in a vacuum between galaxies and shot, the bullet would be moving in space forever.
-If you used a gun within the solar system, the bullet would be directed or towards the sun, or towards one of the giant planets.
-If you shot, standing on the top of a lunar mountain, theoretically you would shoot yourself in the back.
+At the same time, if you used a gun within the solar system, the bullet would be directed or towards the sun, or towards one of the giant planets.
+If you shot, standing on the top of a lunar mountain, theoretically, you would shoot yourself in the back.